By Saskia Nelson of Saturday Night’s Alright

 Saskia: How many people are living this authentic life?
 When you look around do you see many of these people?

-The younger generation are, for sure.
+The younger generation is, for sure.
 Look at their commercials, kids with purple hair, jumping around, doing their thing.

 Saskia: You’re talking about the Millennials?

-Yes, that’s why I can sit down and talk to a 20 year old guy (who’s gorgeous) and relate to him as thought we haven’t skipped a beat.
-The younger generation come pre-programmed with what we’ve learnt and spread into the social consciousness.
+Yes, that’s why I can sit down and talk to a 20-year-old guy (who’s gorgeous) and relate to him as though we haven’t skipped a beat.
+The younger generation comes pre-programmed with what we’ve learned and spread into the social consciousness.